-- ICSA, the corporate governance institute, defines corporate governance as ‘the system of rules, practices and processes by which a company is directed and controlled’
+ICSA, the corporate governance institute, defines corporate governance as ‘the system of rules, practices and processes by which a company is directed and controlled’.
+The COVID-19 crisis presents health, wellbeing and financial issues to both people and business, as well as severe disruption of operations across functions.

-- The UK government and regulatory bodies have taken several steps to help businesses sustain corporate governance through the crisis
+The UK government and regulatory bodies have taken several steps in the last year to help businesses sustain corporate governance through the crisis.

-- Understand which areas of corporate governance have been affected by the crisis
+- Understand which areas of corporate governance have or continue to be affected by the crisis.

 - See links to relevant and trusted resources to help you plan.